Economy of the Socialist Federal Republic of Yugoslavia: Post-World War II years

+1950s – Socialist self-management

-In the 1950s, socialist self-management was introduced, which reduced the state management of enterprises.
-Managers of socially owned companies were supervised by workers' councils, which were all made up of employees, with one vote each.
-The workers' councils also appointed the management, often by secret ballot.
-The Communist Party (later on the League of Communists) was organized in all companies and most influential employees were likely to be members of the party, so the managers were often, but not always, appointed only with the consent of workers who happened to be members of the party.
+In 1950, Socialist Self-management system was introduced, which reduced the state involvement in management of enterprises.
+Managers of "socially owned companies" were appointed by Workers' Councils, which were elected by all employees, with one vote each.
+The Communist Party (renamed to the League of Communists) was organized in all companies and most influential employees were likely to be members of the party, so the managers were often, but not always, appointed only with the consent of workers who happened to be members of the party.
 There were occasional tensions between market-oriented managers and worker representatives.
-However, the GDP is not technically applicable or designed to measure planned economies; in 1950, Yugoslavia's GDP ranked twenty-second in Europe.
+Though GDP is not technically applicable or designed to measure planned economies, Yugoslavia's GDP in 1950 ranked twenty-second in Europe.

 Unemployment was a chronic problem for Yugoslavia.
 The unemployment rates were among the highest in Europe during its existence, while the education level of the work force increased steadily.
-The unemployment rate reached 7% in the early 1960s and continued to grow, doubling by the mid 1970s.
+The unemployment rate reached 7% in the early 1960s and continued to grow, doubling by the mid-1970s.
 There were extreme regional differences in unemployment, with the Slovenian rate never exceeding 5%, while Macedonia and Kosovo constantly had rates over 20%.
 There was also a notable element of gender discrimination in the unemployment rate.
 When forced to cut workforce, enterprises usually fired women first, expecting that women can be supported by their male family members.
 Some enterprises also requested that candidates for a job needed to have their military service completed, which excluded women.
 Female participation rates were lower than in other socialist countries and closer to traditionalist societies of Southern Europe.